joedio/WatirWorks/README.md

   * TestWise - A Watir Development Environment with a recorder
   * RDE - The Ruby Development Environment
   * FreeRIDE - A Ruby IDE written in Ruby
-  * Aptana Studio 2 - Aptana Studio with a plug-in for the Ruby on Rails Development Environment
+  * Eelipse - With the Ruby Development Environment plugin
 * Unit tests and Example files for WatirWorks

-WatirWorks runs on the Windows platforms supported by Ruby and Watir, and under the IE and Firefox web browsers supported by Watir.
+WatirWorks runs on the Windows platforms supported by Ruby and WatirWebdriver, and under the web browsers supported by WatirWebdriver.
 It has been tested on Linux using both Ubuntu 10.04 and Debian 5.04, with Firefox 3.6.x.
-Sorry but it doesn't support SafariWatir, OperaWatir, ChormeWatir or FlashWatir gems.
+Sorry but it doesn't support the Watir gems (Watir, SafariWatir, OperaWatir, ChormeWatir or FlashWatir).

 = WatirWorks Examples